 Pizza in New York is an institution, and I admit I’m no pizza guru.
 To me, it’s either wrong, right, or right.
 I can’t make those fine pizza distinctions like some New Yorkers can.
 I qualify John’s as excellent.
 The thin-style pizza comes in huge portions significant enough to serve three.
 Service is quick, but expect to wait for a table during dinner.

 Where to Eat: Bars

 Sake Bar Decibel (240 E 9th St)

 This sake bar in a basement serves hundreds of different kinds of sake (and some basic Japanese appetizers).
-It’s tiny, cozy, and a little too warm, but you know the large Japanese clientele means it’s good.
+It’s tiny, cozy, and a little too warm, but you know the sizeable Japanese clientele means it’s okay.
 Some of the best sake I’ve had has been served here.

 The Back Room (102 Norfolk St)

-Located down an alley and literally through a back entrance, this Prohibition-style bar features drinks served in teacups (they were used back in the ’20s to deceive cops — a nice touch!) in a library-style room.
-It’s a popular late-night spot on the weekends.
+Located down an alley and literally, through a back entrance, this Prohibition-style bar features drinks served in teacups (they were used back in the ’20s to deceive cops — a nice touch!) in a library-style room.
+It’s a favorite late-night spot on the weekends.